 - The indicator ratings from the comprehensive coaching cycle and the independent observation;

-- The growth mindset & professionalism indicator ratings from coursework instructors, the coach, and the City Team;
+- The growth mindset & professionalism indicator ratings from coursework instructors, the coach, and the Site Team;

 - The averaged growth mindset & professionalism score; and